-- foreign exchange rates; - the continuance of current tax, environmental and other laws; - the continuance of contracts to manufacture goods and the customers' delivery projections and Magellan's relationship with certain of its key customers; - inflation rates in the jurisdictions where Magellan conducts its business; - the success in improving results at underperforming business units; - no labour disruptions during the year; and - interest rates incurred on the Corporation's borrowing facility and any future indebtedness.
+- Foreign exchange rates; - The continuance of current tax, environmental and other laws; - The continuance of contracts to manufacture goods and the customers' delivery projections and Magellan's relationship with certain of its key customers; - Inflation rates in the jurisdictions where Magellan conducts its business; - The success in improving results at underperforming business units; - No labour disruptions during the year; and - Interest rates incurred on the Corporation's borrowing facility and any future indebtedness.

 Readers are cautioned that the foregoing lists of risks factors and assumptions are not exhaustive.
 The forward-looking statements contained in this Annual Information Form and the documents incorporated by reference herein reflect the current views and/or expectations of the Corporation with respect to its performance, business and future events.
 Such statements are subject to a number of risks, uncertainties and assumptions, which may cause actual results to be materially different from those expressed or implied.
-In particular, the Corporation has not adjusted or revised any forward-looking statements in this report to account for the potential disruption to its business from the recent novel coronavirus ("coronavirus") outbreak, the impact from which is not immediately known or quantifiable.
+In particular, the Corporation has not adjusted or revised any forward-looking statements in this report to account for any further potential disruption to its business from the COVID-19 pandemic.
+The Corporation notes that the dynamic nature of the COVID-19 pandemic and the events and circumstances resulting from or associated with the pandemic mean that management can offer no assurance such forward-looking information or forward-looking statements will occur or be accurate in the circumstances.
 The Corporation assumes no future obligation to update these forward-looking statements except as required by law.